JBoss vs Oracle WebLogic Server comparison

 JBoss vs. Oracle WebLogic Server

-JBoss is ranked 3rd in Application Server with 23 reviews while Oracle WebLogic Server is ranked 1st in Application Server with 31 reviews.
+JBoss is ranked 3rd in Application Server with 24 reviews while Oracle WebLogic Server is ranked 1st in Application Server with 33 reviews.
 JBoss is rated 8.4, while Oracle WebLogic Server is rated 8.0.
 The top reviewer of JBoss writes "A flexible and stable solution that is cost-efficient compared to other products".
-On the other hand, the top reviewer of Oracle WebLogic Server writes "Robust Java EE application server capabilities providing excellent stability and management features, but it comes with a potential downside of high licensing costs and a steeper learning curve".
+On the other hand, the top reviewer of Oracle WebLogic Server writes "Offers efficient load distribution with a scope of high scalability ".
 JBoss is most compared with Tomcat, IBM WebSphere Application Server, IIS, Oracle GlassFish and TmaxSoft JEUS, whereas Oracle WebLogic Server is most compared with Tomcat, Oracle Application Server, Oracle Fusion Middleware, IBM WebSphere Application Server and IIS.
 See our JBoss vs. Oracle WebLogic Server report.

 See our list of best Application Server vendors.